Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 5. Which generation buys their pets the most gifts for the holidays?

-Sixty percent of Gen Z pet owners bought their pet a gift for the holidays in 2020.
-After Gen Z, 49% of Millennials get their pets gifts.
+60 percent of Gen Z pet owners bought their pet a gift for the holidays in 2020.
+After Gen Z, 49% of millennials get their pets gifts.
 Pets are family members, too!
 (Statista)

 You may also want to read: